-The CSA may determine a custodial parent is not cooperating if the custodial parent does any of the following without adequate reason:

-- □ Misses two consecutive CSA appointments; - Misses one CSA appointment and fails to respond to a written communication from the CSA within a 90-day period; or - □ Fails to appear for a hearing, other legal proceeding, or genetic test.

-The CSA must consider any of the following reasons as an adequate reason for a custodial parent's failure to do any of the three noncooperation items above:

-- □ Personal or family illness or injury; - □ Family crisis; - □ Breakdown in transportation arrangements; - □ Inclement weather that causes a general breakdown in travel; - □ Failure to receive a hearing notice, appointment notice, or written request for information due to a demonstrable mail problem, address change, or extended time away from home; - □ Other reasonable circumstances as determined by the CSA or the Department.
+does any of the following without adequate reason: Misses two consecutive CSA appointments; Misses one CSA appointment and fails to respond to a written communication from the CSA within a 90-day period; or Fails to appear for a hearing, other legal proceeding, or genetic test.
+The CSA must consider any of the following reasons as an adequate reason for a custodial parent's failure to do any of the three noncooperation items above: Personal or family illness or injury; Family crisis; Breakdown in transportation arrangements; Inclement weather that causes a general breakdown in travel; Failure to receive a hearing notice, appointment notice, or written request for information due to a demonstrable mail problem, address change, or extended adequate reason if there are repeated instances of failure to respond based on the above reasons.

 When a custodial parent informs the CSA about any of the adequate reasons above for the custodial parent's noncooperation, the CSA must determine the parent is cooperating due to the adequate reason(s).
-The CSA may request evidence verifying adequate reason if there are repeated instances of failure to respond based on the above reasons.
+The CSA may request evidence verifying